FDAPT: Federated Domain-adaptive Pre-training for Language Models: Introduction

-Despite the potential advantages of incorporating FL into DAPT, only a proof-of-concept study has investigated this method.
-The previous work conducted simple experiments with a fixed number of clients and limited experimental situations, showing that pre-training in federated manners is applicable with some decline in accuracy \cite{liu2020federated}.
+Despite the potential advantages, almost no studies have investigated Federated Domain-Adaptive Pre-Training (FDAPT).
+The previous work conducted simple experiments with a fixed number of clients and limited experimental situations, showing that pre-training in federated manners is applicable with some decline in accuracy \citep{liu2020federated}.
 This initial study leaves substantial research gaps in thoroughly assessing the performance and developing novel algorithms to improve the results.

 The main contributions of this research are: 1) We derive the formal definition of non-IIDness (non-independent and identically distributed) in the context of FDAPT.
 2) We design a comprehensive empirical study to evaluate the performance of standard FDAPT, and conduct extensive experiments to obtain valuable results.
-3) We propose Frozen Federated Domain-adaptive Pre-training (FFDAPT), a straightforward but effective algorithm, which improves the computation efficiency by 12.1\% and remains similar performance to the vanilla FDAPT.
+3) We propose Frozen Federated Domain-Adaptive Pre-Training (FFDAPT), a straightforward but effective algorithm, which improves the computation efficiency by 12.1\% and remains similar performance to the vanilla FDAPT.
 4) Through a critical evaluation of our work, we identify promising future research directions for this new research area.